 Planning for your surgery and your recovery in advance is vital.
 Understanding what you can and cannot do will ensure you are not put in a position where you put yourself or the success of your surgery at risk.
 All this will depend on your personal situation.
 Dr Taylor insists you refrain from any major or minor physical duties and take two weeks off work.
 You will be provided with a discreet medical certificate to accommodate any time required off work.

 After your operation, you will have dressings in place and may have drains, which are removed on the day of discharge.
 You will also be placed in a very tight fitting compression garment.
 This garment is worn 24 hours a day (excluding showering) for the first two weeks and then during the day for another 4 weeks.

-You will stay overnight in our Sole’vita Surgery private hospital.
+You will stay overnight in our Sole’vita Surgery private hospital (or National Capital Hospital or John James Hospital if your surgery is performed there).
 Dr Taylor will check on your recovery the next day, and our nursing staff will assist with your discharge, including wound care and management of your dressings, prescriptions for medications, and follow up appointments.